andrearastelli/andrearastelli.github.io/_posts/2020-05-15-simple-raytracing-p5js-part-1.md

 ---
-title: "Simple Raytracing with octrees - Part 1"
+title: "Simple Raytracing with p5.js - Part 1"
-excerpt: "Part 1 of a series about writing a simple raytracer in p5.js and trying to demonstrate the use of octree to speed up the generation of the final image."
+excerpt: "Part 1 of a series about writing a simple raytracer in p5.js."
 toc: true
 toc_sticky: true
 tags: